 “Immersive storytelling can enhance an experience and give us a peek into the remotest of places -capturing the real essence of adventure.”

-Giving athletes the chance to push their limits in a new type of adventure storytelling – the future ready pairing captured a day in their lives and brought the great outdoors to the equally great indoors.
+Jaunt VR captured a day in their lives and brought the great outdoors to the great indoors.

-Their VR series, ‘Home Turf’, captures what it is to be a high wire slackliner, expert biker and all round adventurer as we see not only how they pull off these epic feats, but hear first hand how they prepare.
-It’s a great example of how immersive storytelling can enhance an experience and give us a peek into the remotest of places -capturing the real essence of adventure.
+Their series captures what it is to be a high-wire, all-round adventurer as we see not only how they pull off their epic feats, but hear first-hand how they prepare.
+It’s a great example of how immersive storytelling can enhance an experience and give us a peek into the most remote of places – capturing the real essence of adventure.

 Travel VR has gone beyond the pictures.
-It’s not just about showing you a place in 360 but giving you the scuba goggles and saying “Go ahead, jump into that shark infested water from your sofa.”
-In fact, the President of Jaunt VR summed it up the best saying, “These almost surreal locations are places most people will never travel and now they’re getting unprecedented access.”
+It’s not just about showing you a place in 360 but giving you the scuba goggles and saying “Go ahead!
+Jump into those piranha-infested rapids!”
+The president of Jaunt VR summed it up the best saying, “These almost surreal locations are places most people will never travel and now they’re getting unprecedented access.”

-- Think about what your adventurers want: When you’re thinking about your experience, ask yourself what your viewers actually want.
+- Think about what your adventurers want: When you’re thinking about your experience, ask yourself what your viewers need.
 Do they want to be immersed?
-Are they after high action thrills or awe inspiring adventure?
+Are they after high-action thrills or awe-inspiring adventure?
 Put yourself in their shoes.

-- How can you enhance the adventure: If you’ve just crafted a Bear Grylls worthy adventure, how can you enhance it so your audience get the most out of the experience.
-Consider using binaural audio to give the feeling they’re surrounded by the sound.
+- How can you enhance the adventure?
+If you’ve just crafted a Bear Grylls-worthy adventure, how can you enhance what you’ve got so that your audience get the most out of the experience?
+Consider using binaural audio to give your audience the thrill of pure surround sound.

-- What story hasn’t been told before: There’s no use simply copying an experience that’s been done before.
-If you’re crafting your own, tell a story that hasn’t been told before.
+- What story hasn’t been told before?
+There’s no use copying an experience that’s been done before.
+If you’re crafting your own, tell a story that could only come from your brand and that communicates something specific.
 Try playing with graphics or voice to enhance the 360 tale.